sharner/eng-leadership-manual/coaching_notes/first-questions.md

 ## Operations

-* Are all services monitored?
+* Are services monitored?

 * Are logs searchable?

 * Are services protected?

 * Are secrets protected?

+* Can services be deployed individually without downtime?

 * Is there an incident response runbook?